flyway/flywaydb.org/documentation/gradle/migrate.md

             (unknown to us) has also been applied.
 Instead of bombing out (fail fast) with an exception, a warning is logged and Flyway continues normally.
 This is useful for situations where one must be able to deploy a newer version of the application even though it doesn't contain migrations included with an older one anymore.
+            Note that if the most recently applied migration is removed, Flyway has no way to know it is missing and will mark it as future instead.
         </td>
     </tr>
     <tr>